How to Effortlessly Make a Healthy Dinner When You’re Tired

 1. Master a Few Super-Fast Recipes

 It’s a lot easier to make yourself get behind the stove when you know it will only take you a short time before dinner’s ready.
-Having a few quick recipes up your sleeve for busy days will certainly help.
-Here are some ideas to get you started:
+Having a few quick dinner ideas for busy nights up your sleeve will certainly help.
+Here are some tips to get you started:

 • Stir-fry is a classic fast-cooking method.
 Basically, you combine a (plant-based) protein of your liking with a mix of chopped vegetables in a hot wok and add some flavours: garlic, ginger, low-sodium soy sauce.
 Top with toasted sesame seeds or cashews and have some brown rice or soba noodles on the side.
 Simple!
 If you’re looking for an easy recipe to follow, check out Tasty Yummies’ Vegetable Stir-Fry with Kelp Noodles or this Beef and Broccoli Stir-Fry by StoneSoup.